Digital-Will-Inc/wortal-sdk-cocos/README.md

 ### Initialize Wortal

-You should call `Wortal.init()` when your game loads.
+You should call `Wortal.init()` when your game first loads.
 If this is not called, it will be called automatically the first time you call for an ad.
 In this case it is possible for the first ad call to be skipped if the SDK has not finished initializing.